A World of New Possibilities.

 Park is part a series of data visualisation artworks, made from multiple real time wireless sensors that gather environmental data.
 Park explores interpretations of a real time landscape, and online interactive space.

-The artworks are a series of sonifications and visualisations of landscapes.
+The artworks are a series of data visualisations of landscapes.
 This selection features locations in the Lake District and Towneley Hall Burnley.
 They are made using wireless sensor networks to map live data from light, temperature, humidity, noise, and gps using customised made environmental technologies.

 Technology: These artworks are made because I take my sensors to these locations and scatter them about to survey and monitor the landscape.
 Over 30 small wireless devices are scattered over the environment, data is either recorded or channeled online in real time.
-Artworks are made using max msp and custom flash scripts from XML and java..
+Artworks are made using max msp and custom flash scripts from XML and java.
+In summary: The technical methods evolved in the course of the work took the form of mobile IoT sensors, which were in turn taken to various locations, and setting up a network each time in situ to monitor the site or landscape.

 Keywords: visualisation, sonification, net art, techno sublime, sensors, artwork.